CCRI student Precious Lijofi earns 2023 New Century Transfer Scholarship

 Community College of Rhode Island sophomore and Providence, RI, resident Precious Lijofi has been named a 2023 New Century Transfer Scholar and will receive a $2,250 scholarship.

 Born and raised in Nigeria, Lijofi is a member of CCRI’s Phi Theta Kappa – the international honor society for two-year colleges – Pi Omicron chapter, a Rhode Island Promise scholar, and a General Studies major with a concentration in Cellular & Molecular Biology.
-She is also a General Chemistry and Math tutor for CCRI’s Student Success Center.
+She is also a General Chemistry and Math tutor for CCRI’s The Tutoring Center.

 As part of the college’s Joint Admissions Agreement (JAA) program, the 20-year-old Lijofi will graduate in May and transfer to the University of Rhode Island to pursue a career as an Emergency Medicine Physician.